Ma Po Tofu with Pork

-- Stir 1 Tbsp (15mL) of Ma Po sauce (for 4 servings; adjust if customizing) into green beans and remove from heat.
-Season to taste with additional salt.
+- Stir Ma Po sauce (portion for green beans) into green beans and remove from heat.
+Season to taste with some salt.
 Set aside, covered to keep warm.

 - Return wok to medium-high heat and add cooking oil.
 Add white parts of green onions and saute until fragrant, ~2 minutes.
 Add ground pork and saute, breaking it into small pieces, until it begins to brown.
 Drain any excess liquid or oil from wok and return to heat.

 - Pour remaining sauce and stock / cornstarch mixture over pork and bring to a simmer.
 Add tofu and reduce heat to medium.
 Simmer gently to let the flavors come together, 2 to 3 minutes more.
-Taste tofu and add additional chili-garlic sauce if you'd like it to be more spicy.
+Taste tofu and add some chili-garlic sauce if you'd like it to be spicier.

-- If rice was made ahead, warm in the microwave.
+- If rice was made ahead, warm in the microwave (reserve half for Thursday).